MaksimKurpa/Linker/README.md

 (see sample Xcode project Demo)

 The main thought of this framework is useful and convenient handling of external and internal URLs in your iOS application.
 Linker provides only one function to install your own handler to specific URL.
 A dependency between specific URL and your closure is based on `scheme` and `host` of each URL.
 That is you can configure miscellaneous behavior for different components of specific URL.
-You can split hadling by `query` with different parameters and/or by `path`, `fragment`.
+You can split handling by `query` with different parameters and/or by `path`, `fragment`.

 For complience with URL style, use format: